What Is Express Entry?

 CRS Scores in 2026: What to Expect

-Active category-based draw streams include: - French-language proficiency (lowest cut-offs — as low as 393) - STEM occupations - Healthcare occupations - Trades (electricians, plumbers, welders) - Transport and agriculture - Education - Physicians (new stream added in 2026 — CRS as low as 169 for this stream) - Researchers and Senior Managers (new streams added in 2026)
+Active category-based draw streams include: - French-language proficiency (as low as 393) - STEM occupations - Healthcare occupations - Trades (electricians, plumbers, welders) - Transport and agriculture - Education - Physicians (new stream added in 2026 — the lowest cut-off of any stream, CRS as low as 169) - Researchers and Senior Managers (new streams added in 2026)

 If your occupation falls into one of these, your effective competition pool is much smaller.
 IRCC has moved heavily toward category-based draws over general draws in 2026 — always check which stream matches your NOC code.